Submissions

 • Supplementary Materials: Any additional data, supplementary figures, and code should be provided as a separate file or linked to an accessible data repository.

-• Follow the manuscript template as a guide.
+• Follow the manuscript template and reference style as a guide.

 Reference Style